Eschatologue/CM_wiki/docs/character-creation/feat/index.md

 - Prerequisite: Dexterity 13+, Wisdom 13+

 ### Skill Proficiency Requirements
-Some feats require proficiency in specific skills.
+Some feats require Proficiency in specific skills.
 This shows that only characters who have trained in these skills can access the feat.

 **Example:**
 - Prerequisite: Proficiency in Religion